simonmichael/hledger/hledger/hledger.m4.md

 | `-p "monthly in 2008"`                  |
 | `-p "quarterly"`                        |

-As mentioned above, the `weekly`, `monthly`, `quarterly` and `yearly` intervals require a report start date that is the first day of a week, month, quarter or year.
+When specifying report periods at the command line, the simple `weekly`, `monthly`, `quarterly` and `yearly` intervals will force the report to start on the first day of a week, month, quarter or year (moving the start date backward if needed).
-And, report start/end dates will be expanded if needed to span a whole number of intervals.

 For example:

 |                                                |                                                                                    |